 - Do importers of pre–charged refrigeration and air conditioning equipment require a Refrigerant Trading Authorisation?

-NO. Importers of equipment containing fluorocarbon based refrigerants require an import licence issued by The Department of Sustainability, Environment, Water, Population and Communities.
+NO. Importers of equipment containing fluorocarbon based refrigerants require an import licence issued by the Department of the Environment.
 Further details can be found at http://www.environment.gov.au/atmosphere/ozone/licences/index.html

 - What do I need to acquire, store or dispose of refrigerant gas?